cognesy/instructor-php/docs/concepts/prompting.md

 }
 ```

-If you'd like to improve LLM inference performance, try reiterating the requirements in the field descriptions or in the docstrings.
+If you'd like to improve LLM inference performance, try reiterating the requirements in the field descriptions (in the docstrings).

 ## Reiterate Long Instructions

+!!! example

+    Run example via CLI: ```php ./examples/RestatingInstruction/run.php```

 For complex attributes, it helps to reiterate the instructions in the field's description.